UKPLab/arxiv2018-bayesian-ensembles/README.md

 Results are saved to `<data_root_dir>\output\ner3\result_started_<date>_<time>...csv` and `<data_root_dir>\pico3\result_started_<date>_<time>...csv`.

-## Using Bayesian Sequence Combination (BSC)
+## How to Use Bayesian Combination (BC)

 ### Data Format

-The crowdsourced data is an annotation matrix where columns correspond to workers, and rows correspond to tokens.
-Where a worker has not labeled a token, the entry in the matrix is -1.
+The crowdsourced data is an annotation matrix, `annotations`, where columns correspond to workers, and rows correspond to data points.
+For sequence labelling of text, each data point is a token, and their corresponding rows should be ordered as in the documents. the annotations for all documents should be concatenated into a single matrix.
+Where a worker has not labeled a data point, the entry in the matrix is -1.
-Rows containing the annotations for all documents/sentences (i.e. the blocks of text that the annotators labeled) should be concatenated.
-The start points of each block of text is indicated by a vector, doc_start, which has '1' to indicate that a token is the first in a new block of text and '0' for all other tokens.
+The start points of each sequence (e.g., block of text) are indicated by a vector, `doc_start`, which has '1' to indicate that a token is the first in a new block of text and '0' for all other tokens.
+If there is no sequence to the labels (i.e., for standard classification tasks), then `doc_start=None`.

 The default setup in the example below assumes that the labels in the annotation matrix
 are as follows: